bimdata/javascript-api-client/docs/IfcApi.md

 ## deleteStoreyDeprecated

-> deleteStoreyDeprecated(cloudPk, id, ifcPk, projectPk)
+> deleteStoreyDeprecated(cloudPk, ifcPk, projectPk, uuid)

 Delete a storey of a model